Emadenni/FU_JS23_Movie-review-platform/README.md

 | DELETE | /reviews/:id             | Delete an existing review.                           |
 | GET    | /movies/ratings          | Get the list of all movies with their average ratings.|

+## Postman

+A file JSON is included in the repository for to import the provided Postman collection.